 Do you have a childhood dessert that you absolutely love?
-My favourite Polish dessert I grew up with is called Faworki or Chrusciki.
+My favorite Polish dessert I grew up with is called Faworki or Chrusciki.
 This traditional sweet crisp pastry is made out of dough that has been shaped into thin twisted ribbons.
 These ribbons resemble angel wings and this is how this pastry got its English name.
 Once the Angel Wings pastry ribbons are formed you can then deep fry them and sprinkle them with powdered or icing sugar.

 History of Angel Wings Pastry Dessert

-Angel wings are present in several European cuisines such as Polish, Czech, Bulgarian, Croatian, French, German, Italian, Russian and many others.
+Angel wings are present in several European cuisines such as Polish, Czech, Bulgarian, Croatian, French, German, Italian, Russian, and many others.
 There are a variety of different names for this tasty pastry.
 People usually make these on Fat Thursday which is the last Thursday before Lent.
 Just make sure you don’t confuse the date with “Fat Tuesday/Pancake Tuesday” which is associated with Mardi Gras.
 Apparently, in some countries husbands give Angel Wings to their wives on Friday the 13th in order to avoid bad luck.
-Wow, that sounds like a great idea to me and more opportunities to eat these delicious pastries!
+Wow, that sounds like a great idea to me, and more opportunities to eat these delicious pastries!

 Over the years I’ve watched my mom make these awesome pastries and I wanted to share her recipe with my lovely readers.
 In order to give you a truly authentic experience, this past Fat Thursday I got together with my folks and we collaboratively made faworki together.
 I hope you give this recipe a try and enjoy it as much as I do.